-The Bartko Foundation assists single minority women in their efforts to achieve self-sufficiency.
+The Bartko Foundation assists single minority mothers in their efforts to achieve self-sufficiency.

 Our purpose, therefore, is to assist those women most in need in achieving goals they have set for themselves helping them to continue positive progress in their life’s journey.
 Our support focuses on goals related to education, transportation, housing and employment.
 We believe these areas have the most profound impact in the lives of our recipients and, therefore, our investments.

 Desiring not to duplicate efforts and to keep operating costs at a minimum, the Bartko Foundation employs one individual who partners with others to find and fund eligible applicants.
-Our partners are sponsoring agencies and organizations that work with women whose needs may “fall through the cracks,” side-tracking them from becoming self-sufficient.
+Our partners are sponsoring agencies, local organizations and agencies, who identify and vet women they work with whose needs may “fall through the cracks,” sidetracking them from becoming self-sufficient.

 Copyright ©2023 Bartko Foundation.
 All Rights Reserved.